 Club Med board recommends shareholders back Bonomi's offer

-PARIS (Reuters) - Club Mediterranee (CMIP.PA) said on Friday its board of directors had decided to recommend that shareholders back a 790 million euro takeover offer for the holidays group from Italian financier and top shareholder Andrea Bonomi.
+PARIS (Reuters) - Club Mediterranee's (CMIP.PA) board of directors on Friday advised that a 790 million euro ($1.1 billion) takeover offer for the holiday group from Italian financier and top shareholder Andrea Bonomi was in shareholders' interest.

 "The board unanimously considers that the offer is in keeping with shareholders' ... interests and recommends those who are looking to receive cash immediately to offer their shares," the board said in a statement.

-However, the board added that in light of "contradicting" statements published in the press, the board could not "unreservedly" confirm that the offer is in the company's interest.
+The board added, however, that in light of contradicting statements published in the press, it could not "unreservedly" confirm that the offer was in the company's interest.

-(Reporting by Michel Rose; editing by Leigh Thomas)
+(Reporting by Michel Rose; writing by Dominique Vidalon; editing by Leigh Thomas)